Spissable/spiss.dev/content/blog/arch-linux/index.md

 - Bootloader: Systemd-boot (formerly gummiboot)
 - Desktop Environment: Gnome

-Please also consult the official [Arch Linux Documentation](https://wiki.archlinux.org/index.php/Installation_Guide).\
+Please also consult the official [Arch Linux Documentation](https://wiki.archlinux.org/index.php/Installation_Guide).
-The step by step instructions can also be found on my [Github](https://github.com/Spissable/arch-linux-installation).
+The step-by-step instructions can also be found on my [Github](https://github.com/Spissable/arch-linux-installation).

 ### Enter BIOS with F2 and configure: